-While a few records do exist, Marsh wrote little in the way of narrative, so we hear his voice through carefully kept records of income and expenses (which, if anyone is so inclined, would make a fantastic project along the lines of Laurel Thatcher Ulrich’s elucidation of the midwife Martha Ballard).
-He was literate but largely unschooled because he came from a family too poor to send him.
-He achieved a brief fame and very modest fortune because he noticed what appeared to be the footprints of a bird in a slab of stone he was laying for sidewalk on Bank Row, and he followed up on that interest for many years.
+Happily, I was wrong.
+Marsh also has papers at Amherst College.
+He wrote little in the way of narrative, and no letters survive.
+We hear his voice primarily through carefully kept records of income and expenses (which would make a fantastic project along the lines of Laurel Thatcher Ulrich’s elucidation of the midwife Martha Ballard).
+He was literate but largely untutored because his family was too poor to send him to school.
+He achieved a brief fame and made a very modest fortune because he noticed what appeared to be the footprints of a bird in a slab of stone he was laying for sidewalk on Bank Row in Greenfield, Massachusetts, and he followed up on that interest for many years.

 Marsh was working with flat stone slabs, the kind that split into sheets at the well-aimed whack of a shim.
-If you have ever tried this, you know that if you hit it just right, the layers pry open easily and reveal two surfaces that haven’t seen the light of day in eons.
+If you have ever tried this, you know that if you hit it just right, the layers pry open easily and reveal two surfaces.
 In the case of Dexter Marsh, the slabs had impressions that looked like the imprints of a bird’s feet, three toes and a sort of heel, concave on one face and raised on the other.
 He understood that he was looking at a fossil, the remnant of something that was once alive, although rather than a bone, it was a trace that a living creature left behind.

 We may have an inkling of how Dexter Marsh felt, but probably just a washed-out version.
 He may have been more spooked, or more baffled, or actually even more interested than you or I, because he didn’t have a ready-made answer to the questions the footmarks raised in his mind.
 He likely knew about fossilized bones, but preserved footprints, no. He may have read about the amazing ideas coming out of geology in his local newspaper, where articles by Edward Hitchcock and Benjamin Silliman sometimes appeared.
 In Marsh’s time, a few people even believed that fossils’ uncanny resemblance to living creatures was an illusion, when actually they were God’s little joke or, less light-heartedly, God’s way of testing one’s faith: if you thought that fossils signified anything more—animals that have gone extinct, for example—your faith was weak.

 Marsh’s first wife, Rebecca Slate, of Northfield, died in 1837, leaving him with two young children after only three years of marriage.
 In 1839 he married Eunice Everett, of Halifax, Vermont, and had three more children.
-He continued manual labor, but his fortunes improved.
-He could hire others to work with him, often church brethren, to collect footprints.
-He donated many to museums, sold many others.
+He continued manual labor, but because he could now sell these fossils to museums and individual collectors, including members of the Boston Society of Natural History, his fortunes improved.
+He could hire others, often church brethren, to collect footprints with him.
 After caring for family, he spent his extra money on geology books, religious publications, and abolitionist literature.
 He built a “cabinet” (museum) onto his house and opened it to the public.
-The guest book still survives, preserving the signatures of over 3,000 visitors: neighbors, the wealthy families he’d worked for, well-known college professors, even foreigners.
+The guest book still survives, preserving the signatures of over 3,000 visitors: friends, family, and curious citizens from neighboring towns, the wealthy families he’d worked for, well-known college professors, even foreigners.
 He was elected an honorary member of the Boston Society of Natural History (which later became the Boston Museum of Science), the American Association for the Advancement of Science, and the Academy of Natural Sciences in Philadelphia.
 There were other collectors of fossil footprints—Deane and Hitchcock among them—but Marsh’s collection was acknowledged as the largest and finest.
 When Deane and Hitchcock argued publicly over credit for the discovery, Marsh never entered the fray, although one of his sons later said that his father felt he had not received the credit due him.

 Marsh was only 47 years old when he died on April 2, 1853, leaving Eunice with five children, the youngest less than two months old.
 His illness came on suddenly and took him in a matter of weeks.
 This unschooled man left a library of about 90 volumes, none of it easy reading: several geology books by Hitchcock; Lyell’s Elements of Geology; Dana’s Manual of Mineralogy; Brooks’ Elements of Ornithology; 17 volumes on the Natural History of New York; issues of the Emancipator, and more.
 James Deane and Edward Hitchcock assessed the value of his collection of fossil tracks, which were sold at auction.
 Marsh had wanted the collection to stay together, but this did not happen.
 The largest buyers were Amherst College, the Boston Society of Natural History, and Yale College.